gtri/scrimmage/docs/source/tutorials/sensor-plugin.rst

    }

 A Sensor plugin must implement the ``sensor_msg`` method, which returns message containing the sampled sensor data.
-The sensor message is wrapped by a boost::optional instance, which allows sensor_msg to return an "invalid" sensor message by returning ``boost::optional<sc::MessageBasePtr>{}`` if the sensor plugins wants to simulate invalid readings or enforce a sampling rate.
+It should return ``nullptr`` if the data is invalid.

 .. code-block:: c++
    :linenos:

-   boost::optional<scrimmage::MessageBasePtr> MyNoisyState::sensor_msg(double t)
+   scrimmage::MessageBasePtr MyNoisyState::sensor_msg(double t)
    {
        // Make a copy of the current state sc::State ns = *(parent_->state());